mktrevor/restaurant_trevorar/README.md

 ####Customer Name Hacks
   + Normal customers start with a random amount of money between $10 and $60, so they can almost always afford their first meal.
 You can add/remove money with the buttons in the infoPanel when a customer is selected.
+  + Usually, if a customer can't afford any items, they will leave.
+However, this is not the case if the customer's name is "flake".
+See below.
   + A customer named "normative" will start with $100, ensuring that he can buy the food of his choice.
   + A customer named "steak", "chicken", or "fish" will always order that food unless it runs out and they have to reorder.
   + A customer named "cheap" will start with $11.00 - just enough to buy the cheapest item (chicken).
 He will leave if chicken is out of stock because he can't afford anything else.